danielphilipjohnson/Udacity-Web-Portfolio-2017/2.Full-Stack Developer- Nanodegree/P6-Neighbourhood-Map/readme.md

-# Udacity Full Stack Project
+# Full-Stack Udacity Project 6 : Neighborhood Map

-## Project: Neighborhood Map
 You will develop a single-page application featuring a map of your neighborhood or a neighborhood you would like to visit.
 You will then add additional functionality to this application, including: map markers to identify popular locations or places you’d